+Now in his 20th season as Music Director of the Madison Symphony Orchestra, Grammy and Tony Award winning conductor John DeMain is noted for his dynamic performances on concert and opera stages throughout the world.
 Jake Heggie, just one of the outstanding American composers with whom DeMain has collaborated, recently assessed the conductor’s broad appeal, saying, “There’s no one like John DeMain.
 In my opinion, he’s one of the top conductors in the world.”

-His active conducting schedule has taken him to the stages of the National Symphony, St. Paul Chamber Orchestra, the symphonies of Seattle, St. Louis, Pittsburgh, Detroit, Houston, San Antonio, and Jacksonville, along with the Pacific Symphony, Boston Pops, Aspen Chamber Orchestra, London Sinfonietta, Orchestra of Seville, the Leipzig MDR Sinfonieorchester and Mexico’s Orquesta Sinfónica Nacional.
+His active conducting schedule has taken him to the stages of the National Symphony, St. Paul Chamber Orchestra, the symphonies of Seattle, St. Louis, Pittsburgh, Detroit, Houston, San Antonio, and Jacksonville, along with the Pacific Symphony, Boston Pops, Aspen Chamber Orchestra, London Sinfonietta, Orchestra of Seville, the Leipzig MDR Sinfonieorchester, and Mexico’s Orquesta Sinfónica Nacional.

 In May of 2013, DeMain returned to the Kennedy Center for a month-long run of Show Boat with Washington National Opera.
-In August he conducted the final concert at San Francisco Opera’s acclaimed Merola Program.
-During the 2013-2014 season, he returns to Virginia Opera to conduct a new production of Carmen and returns to San Francisco Opera for the company debut of Show Boat.
+In August, he conducted the final concert at San Francisco Opera’s acclaimed Merola Program.
+During the 2013-2014 season, he returns to Virginia Opera to conduct a new production of Carmen and to San Francisco Opera for the company debut of Show Boat.
 Future seasons include returns to Seattle Opera, Washington National Opera and Portland Opera.

-Live from Lincoln Center also presented DeMain’s productions of An American Christmas with James Earl Jones, Floyd’s Willie Stark, Joplin’s Treemonisha, Adams’ Nixon in China and Plácido Domingo & Friends.
-DeMain’s contributions to the series were celebrated in its 2006 30th Anniversary Broadcast, which featured excerpts of his New York City Opera Porgy and Bess performance and of “No Puede ser” with the legendary tenor Plácido Domingo.
-DeMain has worked extensively with Domingo in concerts throughout the world, most notably in the celebrated 1992 Concert for the Planet Earth from Rio de Janeiro.
+The series also presented DeMain’s productions of An American Christmas with James Earl Jones, Floyd’s Willie Stark, Joplin’s Treemonisha, Adams’ Nixon in China and Plácido Domingo & Friends.
+His contributions to the series were celebrated in its 2006 30th Anniversary Broadcast, which featured excerpts of his New York City Opera Porgy and Bess performance and of “No Puede ser” with the legendary tenor Plácido Domingo, with whom he has worked extensively in concerts throughout the world, most notably in the celebrated 1992 Concert for the Planet Earth from Rio de Janeiro.